OpenAstronomy/openastronomy.github.io/gsoc/display/data/faq/i_want_to_do_a_gsoc.md

 Great!
-This is the right place.
-Check out the other questions and most importantly the projects page.
+You are in the right place.
+However, notice that OpenAstronomy is an umbrella organisation.
+Therefore you have to look for the projects offered by the sub-orgs (all listed in the projects tab).